-BIO Maureen Murray's drawings and paintings are influenced by her rural Rhode Island roots, as nature is the primary subject of both her large, abstract oil paintings and smaller-scale pastel drawings on paper.
+BIO Maureen Murray's drawings and paintings are influenced by her rural Rhode Island roots, as Nature is the primary subject of both her large, abstract oil paintings and smaller-scale pastel drawings on paper.
 These lyrical, abstract depictions of nature are constructed as palimpsests, technically created by the application of multiple layers of pigment, while traces of earlier layers remain.
 Each begins simply with color and natural forms as the layers evolve into a composition that becomes its own world.

-Murray had her first solo exhibition at Hera Gallery, sponsored in part by the Rhode Island State Council on the Arts, and received a Juror’s Award in the American Drawing Biennial at Muscarelle Museum of Art, Wiliamsburg, Virginia.
+Murray had her first solo exhibition at Hera Gallery, sponsored in part by the Rhode Island State Council on the Arts, and received a Juror’s Award in the American Drawing Biennial at Muscarelle Museum of Art, Williamsburg, Virginia.
 Subsequently, she created an animated children’s short film, On the Moon, at Nickelodeon Television studios, which screened at significant children’s film festivals, including.
 BAMKids Film Festival, Chicago International Children's Film Festival, ASIFA Awards National Screening Tour, and was later broadcast on Plum TV.

 Murray graduated from Connecticut College and holds a master’s degree from Rhode Island School of Design.
 She also attended The Art Students' League of New York.
 Currently, Murray has embraced the vibrant colors of pastels in works that continue to reflect natural forms, recently exhibiting in group shows at Blink Gallery in Newport, RI and A.I.R.
 Gallery in Brooklyn, NY.